Copy-on-write: Examples

+In Docker, a set of software for implementing operating-system level virtualization, docker images are built in a layered format, with lower layers being read-only and the upper layer available for editing.
+Creating a new image which shares the same base layers as another image does not copy the layers, but instead follows COW principles and allows the two images to share layers until one is edited.

 In computer storage

-COW is used as the underlying mechanism in file systems like ZFS, Btrfs, ReFS, and Bcachefs, as well as in logical volume management and database servers such as Microsoft SQL Server.
+COW is used as the underlying mechanism in file systems like ZFS, Btrfs, ReFS, APFS, F2FS, and Bcachefs, as well as in logical volume management and database servers such as Microsoft SQL Server.

 In traditional file systems, modifying a file overwrites the original data blocks in place.
 In a copy-on-write (COW) file system, the original blocks remain unchanged.
-When part of a file is modified, only the affected blocks are written to new locations, and metadata is updated to point to them, preserving the original version until it’s no longer needed.
+When part of a file is modified, only the affected blocks are written to new locations, and metadata is updated to point to them, preserving the original version until it's no longer needed.
 This approach enables features like snapshots, which capture the state of a file at a specific time without consuming much additional space.
 Snapshots typically store only the modified data and are kept close to the original.
 However, they are considered a weak form of incremental backup and cannot replace a full backup.